-This week guest blogger Emily Parker takes the reins to talk about The Canning Town Caravanserai, a community-focused urban regeneration project located on a demolition site in East London that brings people together to share skills, build relationships and create opportunities.
+Guest blogger Emily Parker talks about The Canning Town Caravanserai, a community-focused urban regeneration project located on a demolition site in East London that brings people together to share skills, build relationships and create opportunities

 When a team of architects and young volunteers set out to build the Canning Town Caravanserai on a disused brownfield site in early 2012, local residents said that their part of London was drab and unfriendly, and the most exciting place to spend time outside of their homes was McDonald’s.
 Young people living on the south side of the busy A13 flyover didn’t mix with those living on the north side, and older residents complained the area lacked facilities that bring people of all ages together.

 The Canning Town Caravanserai project was conceived in 2011, after Ash Sakula Architects were part of a winning team in that year’s Meanwhile London competition.
 The three temporary brownfield sites offered up for transformation were situated along an ‘arc of opportunity’, an area between Stratford and the Royal Docks that was earmarked as the forefront of Newham’s major regeneration programme.
 The competition looked for ideas that would highlight the potential of the local area by attracting visitors and encouraging local entrepreneurship.
 The aim was to set the stage for local development whilst large construction sites lay dormant, as well as demonstrate how interim or ‘meanwhile’ uses can be an integral part of regeneration.

 The inspiration for the Canning Town Caravanserai came from the medieval Silk Route inns that went by this name.
 These open compounds enabled travelling traders from across Asia, North Africa and southeastern Europe to rest and recover from the day’s journey: to eat, drink, be entertained and make merry.
 So the Silk Route Caravanserai brought diverse people together and facilitated the exchange of goods, knowledge and culture across great distances.